delgadoandrea21/wg-controls/meeting-minutes/2026-09-29-meeting-01-scope-charter.md

 Items that cannot be resolved today will be recorded as open questions with an owner and deadline.
 The group is approving a starting baseline, not a final standard.

-## Required pre-read

-Please review this page before the meeting and comment on:

-- one missing use case;
-- one boundary that should move in or out of scope; and
-- one interface where your organization has relevant experience or evidence.

 ## Agenda

 | Time | Topic | Method | Output |